Kollam Thulasi

-Kollam Kanjaveli Kuttilazhikathu Thulasidharan Nair is an actor in Malayalam cinema, who is better known as Kollam Thulasi relating to the name of his birthplace Kollam to his first name as customary in some parts of Kerala.
-His first appearance was in Mukhyamantri (1985 film).
+Kanjaveli Kuttilazhikathu Thulasidharan Nair, (born 29 May 1949) better known by his stage name Kollam Thulasi, is an actor in Malayalam cinema.
+His first appearance was in the 1985 film Mukhyamantri.
 He is well known for his unique acting style.
 He appeared in many television serials.
 He is also a poet and a politician.

 Personal life

-He was born in 1949 to Kollam Kanjaveli Kuttilazhikathu P. S. Nair and Bharathi Amma.
-After completing a master's degree in History, he pursued a diploma in journalism.
-In 1970, he entered Kerala Govt.
-Service at Kozhikode corporation.
-He retired as deputy Secretary from Municipal Service from Thiruvananthapuram corporation.
-He currently resides in Valiyasala.
-Daughter: V. T. Gayathri (Engineer).
-(Son in law) Dr Anoop Sinha (Prof in medical college).
+He was born in 1949 to Kanjaveli Kuttilazhikathu P. S. Nair and Bharathi Amma.
+He obtained a master's degree in History and subsequently earned a diploma in Journalism.

+In 1970, he joined the Kerala Government Service at the Kozhikode Corporation.
+During his career in the Municipal Service, he held various administrative positions and retired as Deputy Secretary from the Thiruvananthapuram Corporation.
+He currently resides at Valiyasala, Thiruvananthapuram.
+His daughter, V. T. Gayathri, is an engineer, and his son-in-law, Dr. Anoop Sinha, is a professor at a medical college.